 In contrast, non-essential amino acids can be produced by your body, meaning it’s not as crucial to get them through the foods that you eat.
 There are a total of 11 amino acids that make the non-essential amino acids list, including:

 Some of the compounds on the amino acid list are also considered “conditionally essential.”
-That means they are usually not required the body but may become essential under certain conditions, such as extreme illness or stress.
+That means they are usually not required by the body but may become essential under certain conditions, such as extreme illness or stress.

 1. Enhance Weight Loss